Bayes-Newton Methods for Approximate Bayesian Inference with PSD Guarantees: Examples, Experiments, and Connections to Related Work

 \subsection{State Space Models and Markovian Gaussian Processes}

 All of the listed inference schemes can be used to perform inference in the discrete-time state space model with linear Gaussian dynamics of the following form,

 where $\state_n\in\R^{S\times 1}$ is the Gaussian distributed state vector, $\MA_n\in\R^{S\times S}$ is the transition matrix, and $\MQ_n\in\R^{S\times S}$ is the process noise. $\bar{\MH}\in\R^{\fdim\times S}$ is the measurement matrix such that $\vfunc_n=\bar{\MH}\state_n$.
-Inference proceeds by again replacing the true likelihood in \cref{eq:state-space-model} with the approximate likelihood, $t(\vfunc_n)$, after which the approximate posterior over the state, $q(\state)\approx p(\state \mid \vy)$, is given by application of the linear Kalman filter followed by the Rauch--Tung--Striebel smoother \citep{sarkka2013bayesian}.
+In essence, the Gaussian prior in \cref{eq:model} has been replaced by the linear Gaussian state space model on the first line of \cref{eq:state-space-model}.
+Therefore inference again simply involves replacing the true likelihood, $p(\vy_n \mid \bar{\MH} \state_n)$, with the approximate likelihood, $t(\vfunc_n)$, after which the approximate posterior over the state, $q(\state)\approx p(\state \mid \vy)$, is given by application of the linear Kalman filter followed by the Rauch--Tung--Striebel smoother \citep{sarkka2013bayesian}.
 That is, the global posterior update, \cref{eq:global-update}, is replaced with linear filtering and smoothing.
 The full algorithm is given in \cref{alg:mgp}.